How Kerb-to-flight passenger flow management is transforming Birmingham Airport

 Birmingham Airport (BHX) has long been recognised as one of the UK’s most punctual and family-friendly travel hubs.
-The four-time winner of the prestigious Star UK Airport prize, loves keeping its customers happy.
-However, with passenger numbers rapidly rising, the airport realised it needed a new way to keep things running smoothly.
+The four-time winner of the prestigious Star UK Airport prize loves keeping its customers happy.
+However, the airport realised it needed a new way to keep things running smoothly.

-With the expansion to airport-wide flow management, BHX now receives detailed insights around customer occupancy, dwell time and movement patterns, both in individual areas, as well as holistically.
-It offers a seamless understanding of the interconnections between customers, airlines and processes, providing instant situational awareness across the airport ecosystem.
+With the expansion to airport-wide flow management, BHX now receives detailed insights around customer occupancy, dwell time and movement patterns, both in individual areas and holistically.
+With a seamless understanding of the interconnections between customers, flights and processes, BHX now has real-time situational awareness across the entire airport ecosystem.

 “We’re now not only able to view what’s happening as it happens 24/7, but we can also compare current operations against expectations.
 It allows us to optimise the entire customer journey, rather than sub-optimising isolated areas.”

-Using forecasting to improve flow, health and safety
+Using AI to improve flow, health and safety

-In the short term, BHX is exploring new use cases, such as detecting the location and movement of assets like trollies, employees and vehicles, determining what improvements are needed.
-The airport is also considering how best to leverage Veovo’s new advancements in 3D sensors to improve measurement precision at key choke points.
+Today, Birmingham Airport is exploring new use cases, such as detecting the location and movement of assets like trollies, employees and vehicles and determining the necessary improvements.
+The airport is also considering leveraging Veovo’s new advancements in 3D sensors to improve measurement precision at key choke points.